alexdsbreslav/python_for_uxr/step2_learn_python_basics/README.md

 You just wrote code!
 Explicit directions that effectively explain how to do something (to someone that has never used a computer before) is fundamentally the same thing as code.
 The only difference is that you wrote your code in a language that humans understand so that a human could execute your code.
 Here you will learn how to write your directions in a language that a computer understands (Python!) so that a computer can execute your code!

 ## Let's learn how to write directions in Python!
 Now it is time to learn the basic vocabulary and grammar that you will need to code in Python.
-Rather than reinvent the wheel, I am going to send you over to codeacademy to learn the basics.
-I learned my python basics at codeacademy; they do a wonderful job breaking down the core concepts and providing the tools you need to learn and practice.
+Now, I am going to send you over to codeacademy to learn the basics.
+I learned my python basics at codeacademy; they do a wonderful job!
 Learn Python 2 @ codeacademy is free!
 We will be coding in Python 3 (the newer version) once you return to this tutorial, but Python 2 and 3 are so similar that paying for the Python 3 version isn't really worth it.

-Once you have mastered the basic vocabulary and grammar, you'll come back here to start working with your own data in Jupyter Lab. **I would recommend completing lessons 1-10; you do not need to complete lessons 11-12**.
+Once you have mastered the basic vocabulary and grammar, you'll come back here to start working with your own data in JupyterLab. **I would recommend completing lessons 1-10; you do not need to complete lessons 11-12**.
 Lessons 11 and 12 are less relevant for the kinds of code we will be writing.

 Click here to head over to [codeacademy](https://www.codecademy.com/learn/learn-python) to get started!

+**Good luck, we'll see you back here soon to start working on your own data!**